damianham/builder/README.md

 Do not generate artifacts for dodgy_table1 and dummy_table2.
 The Rails migration version table **schema_migrations** is ignored by the column info generator tasks.

-define the type of list template to use - either 'list', or 'table'
+#### define the type of list template to use - either 'list', or 'table' for index routes
 ```
 # define the template type for all index routes e.g. /users
 # define to 'list' to use the list template